 The Island Paradise of Caye Caulker, Belize

-Brad and I spent a week hanging out in Caye Caulker.
+The off-the-beaten-path island is an affordable destination for travelers looking to experience the Kriol culture and spectacular ocean life of Belize.
+Enjoy fresh seafood, reggae music, and chill vibes in between snorkeling and scuba diving excursions.
+Brad and I hung out in Caye Caulker for one week.
 The friendly people, delicious cuisine, and vibrant atmosphere made it hard to leave.
-So dial your mindset to R&R and discover below why this little slice of paradise is in a league of its own!
+So dial your mindset to R&R and discover why this little slice of paradise is in a league of its own!

 Colinda Cabanas

-Luckily Caye Caulker has a variety of accommodations to fit your needs.
+Caye Caulker has a variety of accommodations to suit your preferences.
 We opted for a mid-range stay at Colinda Cabanas on the southern end of the island.
-I highly recommend this boutique hotel if you desire peace and quiet.
-The cozy blue and yellow bungalows are right off the water!
+Each unit comes with a pair of bikes.
+Kayaks, paddle boards, and snorkeling gear are also available for guests.
+I highly recommend the boutique hotel if you desire a bit of peace and quiet.

-Even though our room didn't have air conditioning, we were plenty comfortable with the two fans provided.
+The cozy blue and yellow bungalows are right off the sparkling water!
+Take a dip, sunbathe, read a book, or simply listen to the waves on the pier.
+Even though our room didn't have air conditioning, we were plenty comfortable with some electric fans.
 Housekeeping was immaculate, hammocks were easy to come by, and the kitchenette even included a blender for homemade cocktails.
 Dirty monkeys anyone?

 Top Activities